-The University of Otago’s Division of Health Sciences, as we know it today, is relatively recent.
-In 2001, the Division was restructured into the Faculties of Medicine and Dentistry, and the Schools of Pharmacy and Physiotherapy.
-It now also contains the Bioethics Centre and the Schools of Medicine in Wellington and Christchurch.
+The University of Otago's Division of Health Sciences, as we know it today, is relatively recent.
+In 2001, the Division was restructured into the Faculties of Dentistry and Medicine (now Otago Medical School), and the Schools of Pharmacy and Physiotherapy.
+It now also contains the Bioethics Centre and schools of medicine in Christchurch and Wellington.

 The origins of Health Sciences

 The faculties and schools that comprise the Division of Health Sciences have a much longer history than the Division itself.
 The University of Otago Medical School was founded in 1877, and is the oldest in New Zealand.
 The Faculty of Dentistry was founded 30 years later in 1907, and the 'National School of Physiotherapy' for New Zealand was established in 1913, making it one of the oldest physiotherapy schools in the world.
 The School of Pharmacy was established in 1963, initially within the Department of Pharmacology.

 A lot has changed in the years since the opening of the University of Otago Medical School.
 In its first eight years, the School only provided a two-year course and students were required to go abroad to complete their medical degree, usually to London or Edinburgh.